YellowOnion/steam-runtime-tools/bin/launch-client.md

     Flatpak 1.12 or later.

 **--clear-env**
-:   The *COMMAND* runs in an empty environment, apart from any environment
+:   Run the *COMMAND* in an empty environment, apart from any environment
     variables set by **--env** and similar options, and environment variables such as `PWD` that are set programmatically (see **ENVIRONMENT** section, below).
-    By default, it inherits environment variables from **steam-runtime-launcher-service**, with **--env** and
+    If this option is not used, instead it inherits environment variables from **steam-runtime-launcher-service**, with **--env** and
     similar options overriding or unsetting individual variables.

 **--directory** *DIR*